0xNextLabs/Nextme-Whitepaper/README.md

 > Nextme is committed to building a social economic network that connects creators, brands and users.

-Focus 【Creator Economy】【Social Graph Application】【Traffic Distribution Agreement】
+Focus 【Creator Economy】【Pay & Distribution of Benefits】【Social Data & Privacy】

 ## Mission